the-sweig-show/markdown-notes-extension/README.md

 2. Run `vsce package` to create a `.vsix` file
 3. Install the generated extension using any of the methods above

+### After Installation

+Once the extension is installed:
+1. Restart VS Code (if required)
+2. Look for "Markdown Notes" in the Explorer sidebar
+3. If you don't see it, try:
+   - Opening the Explorer panel (Ctrl+Shift+E)
+   - Scrolling down in the Explorer sidebar
+   - Right-clicking in the Explorer and checking if "Markdown Notes" is available

 ## Development

 ### Project Structure